djndl1/CSNotes/os/concepts/processes_threads.md

 }
 ```

 - Peterson's solution: lock variables and warning variables; A software solution. `enter_region` will ensure a process enters the region safely.
-If both processes try to enter the region, the first one that set `turn` will enter region while the second one busily waits.
+If both processes try to enter the region, the last one that sets `turn` will enter region while the second one busily waits.
+No read-test-write here.
+A simple assignment is atomic.

 ```c
 #include <stdbool.h>